 Universal Design for Learning is already the policy of the Michigan Department of Education.
 It is fully consistent with federal law.
+The goals and strategies of Michigan's top 10 in 10 years is to have high-quality instruction in every classroom which will build a "Can-Do-Culture" where all students will meet their educational goals to their highest potential.
 The Arc Michigan, therefore, calls on every school district, every public school academy, every intermediate school district, and everyone who is affected directly or indirectly by the education of children in Michigan to make Universal Design for Learning a reality.